tylerdave/OpenAPI-Tutorial/presentation/slides.md

 - Add two paths to the API: `/talks` `/speakers`.
 - Both paths only support GET and only return status code 200.
-- No documentation for data returned is required.

 ???
 - These are the two main paths we will work with.
 We want to start with a small step to define them